The unbelievable true story behind film about a bear who ate 70lbs of cocaine

 Unlike the film, in which the bear goes on a murderous rampage, it sounds like it suffered a truly horrific and pretty instant death.

 "Cerebral haemorrhaging, respiratory failure, hyperthermia, renal failure, heart failure, stroke.
-You name it, that bear had it."
+You name it, that bear had it," the medical examiner said.

-You might be interested to know this isn't the end of the tale for the animal, who's been dubbed 'Pablo Eskobear' – it was later stuffed and can be seen at the Kentucky For Kentucky store in Lexington.
+In real life, the cocaine bear was stuffed and can be seen at the Kentucky For Kentucky store in Lexington.